Leonid Boguslavsky: Investment (2000-)

 Yandex floated 17.6% of its shares on NASDAQ for $1.3 billion on 24 May 2011.
 Boguslavsky sold a small portion of his shares during the IPO.
 He partly used the funds (about $60 million) to invest in the purchase of new shares in Ozon, leading to the largest investment ($100 million) in an Internet company in Russian history.

-In 2011 and 2012, ru-Net sold its shareholdings in the system integration and IT service companies EPAM, Systematica, Energodata, and PSI Energo.
-It purchased a stake in 2GIS and increases its investments in existing portfolio companies.

 In 2011 Leonid set up a US-based subsidiary, the venture capital company - ru-Net Technology Partners (RTP Ventures), opening a New York office.
 Headed by Kirill Sheynkman, RTP actively invests in early-stage companies in the US market with investments in Big Data, SaaS, cloud computing, Fintech, Health Care, IoT and Information Security. ru-Net also started investing in Europe and India.
 Among some of the early investments was German startup Delivery Hero that later in 2017 was valuated at €4.5 billion at IPO.

 In India, Boguslavsky invested in Practo, Faasos, Snapdeal and other companies.
 In the United States his investments include RingCentral, which had a successful IPO in 2013.

-In 2016, Boguslavsky invested in the coaching company Iloverunning Family (that now is known as I Love SuperSport holding company), and in European internet company Urban Sport Club, that sells passes to sport and fitness clubs.
+In 2016, Boguslavsky invested in European internet company Urban Sport Club, that sells passes to sport and fitness clubs.
 He also co-founded the first professional international league in triathlon - Super League Triathlon (SLT).
 His partners are the triathlon athlete Chris McCormack and Michael D’Hulst.

 In October 2018, ru-Net rebranded to RTP Global.